 Sleep restores us and has a significant effect on how we feel.
 Have trouble sleeping?
 Your diet may be a culprit.
 Food relates directly to serotonin, along with Vitamin B6, B12, and folic acid which all help promote healthy sleep.

 Research shows that people with close friendships and reliable support systems tend to be healthier than those who lack such supports.
-Don’t forget to call your friends - you’ll be doing both of you a favor this fall!
+Don’t forget to call your friends - you’ll be doing both of you favor this fall!